krishanu8219/AgroLabs/CLERK_SETUP.md

 ## 🔐 Setting Up Clerk Authentication

-Follow these steps to complete the Clerk authentication setup for your AgriAI app:
+Follow these steps to complete the Clerk authentication setup for your AgroLabs app:

 ### 1. Create a Clerk Account